 Long-Term Challenge: Understanding the Needs and Wants of Users

 Over the last decade, we have seen the development of the sharing economy across major industries such as transportation, healthcare, education, among many others.
 Emergent sharing marketplaces like Postmates, Handy, and Airbnb have demonstrated how services centered on consumer wants, needs, and experiences are at the core of this new facet of the global economy.
 As these companies continue to build technology that enables the growth of this shared business model, there will be an even greater need to understand consumer behavior through the intelligence and insights garnered from that data, allowing providers to continuously iterate models based on what the data is telling us.

 As we become an increasingly connected society, we are using telematics to work with our customers and partners to assess these rapid changes.
 This influx of data enables efficiency and profitability that drives sharing economy growth.
 And with a better understanding of their users, sharing economy services can evolve business models, improve existing offerings, and create new services.

 The Opportunity: Safer, Smarter, More Useful Services for All

-With the ubiquitous adoption of ‘rideshare’ and other transportation-focused shared mobility services, consumers will no longer identify themselves with vehicle ownership.
+With the ubiquitous adoption of ‘rideshare’ and other transportation-focused sharing economy services, consumers will no longer identify themselves with vehicle ownership.
 Instead, consumers will prioritize the quality and availability of new, curated services that automatically adapt to their needs and wants.
-Ridesharing is just the tip of the iceberg when it comes to transportation and mobility that focus on the needs of consumers.
-Looking ten years into the future, we predict that services that are safer, smarter, and more useful for all will become the norm in our economy.
+Ridesharing is just the tip of the iceberg when it comes to transportation that focuses on customers.
+Looking ten years into the future, we believe there are sharing economy opportunities in services that adjust in real time depending on the dynamic needs of consumers.

-Over the next decade and beyond, we are fully committed to doing our part—which includes providing the data as well as the insights to help drive the growth of shared mobility as a major force in our evolving transportation system.
+Over the next decade and beyond, we are fully committed to doing our part—which includes providing the data as well as the insights to help drive the growth of sharing economy as a major force in our evolving transportation system.